JacekDubikowski/build-your-own-framework/readme.md

     }
 }
 ```

 1. The sealed interface definition that extends `Function<BeanProvider, T>`.
    So the `Function.apply()` method is available.
 2. Factory method for SingletonProvider
-3. Implementation of the SingletonScope, it is based on any kind of lazy value implementation in Java.
+3. Implementation of the SingletonScope is based on any kind of lazy value implementation in Java.
    In the synchronized `apply` method we create the only instance of our bean if there is no one yet.
-   The value field is marked as `volatile` to prevent issues in multithreaded environment.
+   The value field is marked as `volatile` to prevent issues in a multithreaded environment.

-No we are ready.
-It is time for runtime part of the framework.
+Now we are ready.
+It is time for the runtime part of the framework.

 ##### Step 6 - runtime provisioning of beans

-This is the last part for the framework to work.
-The *BeanProvider* interface has bean already defined.
+This is the last part of the framework to work on.
+The *BeanProvider* interface has been already defined.
-So now we just need the implementation to be do the actual provisioning.
+So now we just need the implementation to do the actual provisioning.

 The *BaseBeanProvider* must have access to all instantiated *BeanDefinition*s.
 Collecting all of them isn't trivial.
-The *BaseBeanProvider* shouldn't be responsible for doing and and providing the beans.
+The *BaseBeanProvider* shouldn't be responsible for doing and providing the beans.

 ###### BeanProviderFactory

-Due to the fact BeanProviderFactory was created to take the responsibility in `static BeanProvider getInstance(String... packages)`.
+Due to the mentioned fact, it was the *BeanProviderFactory* to take the responsibility via the `static BeanProvider getInstance(String... packages)` method.
 Where packages define places to look for the *BeanDefinition*s.
 This is the code: